fehler/break/thursday-schedule.md

 /* This is a work in progress, while I work on the copy for the Break web site.
 I’ll be updating it as times are firmed up, but most times are accurate.
 Contact chris@monographic.org if you have questions and I’ll do my best to assist. */

+We’re aware that you might be travelling on the Thursday and may be arriving at any time.
+Registration will be available all morning at The Assembly Buildings, make your way in your own time without feeling udue stress.

 Conference
 ----------